What Could Possibly Go Wrong?#

 }

-Then the server loop listens for incoming connections and parse the first line of the request header to determine the requested route, request method, and protocol.
-But a practical server will handle more header data like cookies, connection type and so on.
+Then the server loop listens for incoming connections and parses the first line of the request header to determine the requested route, method, and protocol.
+A real server would also handle cookies, content-type negotiation, persistent connections, etc.

 handle_client